datasektionen/cashflow/README.md

 The server will restart on file changes.

+### Getting data from production

+1. Get a database dump: `ssh hermes dokku postgres:export cashflow > cashflow.sql`
+2. Shove it into a local database: `pg_restore -h localhost -U cashflow -d cashflow --no-owner < cashflow.sql`
+3. Copy files from s3 to local: `aws s3 cp --recursive s3://dsekt-cashflow-2/media/ media/` (warning: you need a fair bit of free disk space for this. todo: how does one easily download only new files?)

 ## Environment variables

 The following environment variables are required to run the project: